Bachelor's Degree in Life Sciences

 Contents

-- Analysis of newspaper articles, television programs, and other authentic materials to gain insight into various aspects of current events in Germany
+- Analysis of newspaper articles, television programs, and other authentic documents to gain insight into various aspects of current events in Germany

 SPANISH